Getting Started with Streaming API

 Please Note

-One can obtain the new WSS key by getting back to the Streaming API page but it can also be obtained via an API call.
+One can obtain the new WSS key by getting back to the Streaming API page, and additionally, it can also be obtained via an API call.
 The API request to this endpoint accepts a WSS key.
 The successful API response will have one of the two cases.

-• Otherwise, the valid key (new key) will be returned.
+- Otherwise, a valid key (new key) will be returned.

 HTTP/API Request Details